|Teaching method||Contact hours|

 - make a sustainable development-related topic accessible to an audience or audiences of their own choosing by designing a module, course, training, blog or format of their own choice;

-- apply a variety of didactic skills and basic educational design skills and can articulate and justify corresponding theoretical underpinnings from the education and learning sciences;
+- apply a variety of didactic skills and basic educational design skills and can articulate and justify corresponding theoretical underpinnings from the education and learning sciences and the choice of using ICTs and social media;

--interactive tutorials on sustainable development competence and related didactic skills for teaching, learning and capacity-building for sustainable development;
+- interactive tutorials on sustainability competence and related didactic skills for teaching, learning and capacity-building for sustainable development;

 Assessment will be based on: